They are inevitable.

 5. Bake your favorite kind of cookies.

-6. Count your blessings.
+6. Literally count your blessings.

 I mean it.
 Start a list of all the things you are thankful for.
 Write until you can’t write anymore.
 Staple it to the wall.
+Don’t leave any stone unturned and write down stuff like (any that apply):

 8. Do something for someone you love.